AliAlboushama/YouTube-Likes-Subscribers-Views-Checker/README.md

 ## Description

-This YouTube checker gets all the data from uour YouTube video.
+This YouTube checker gets all the data from your YouTube video.
 This includes: Views, Subscribers and Likes

 ## Getting Started